droidlabs/droid-chef/README.md

 ### Notes

-* commands should be runned using user with sudo privileges
+* this chef recipes build for using on Ubuntu 12.04 LTS

-# TEST WITH VAGRANT
+## TEST WITH VAGRANT

 * $ cp nodes/example.com.json nodes/localhost.json
 * $ vagrant up